gpeterson406/Greenwood_Book/_book/01-preface.md

 add a boxplot on top of a histogram by putting it after the histogram layer.
-Also in Figure \@ref(fig:Figure1-12), the `geom_rug` is also added, which puts a tick mark for each observation on the lower part of the x-axis. \index{rug} Rug plots use a graphical technique called ***jittering*** to add a little noise^[Jittering typically involves adding random variability to each observation that is uniformly distributed in a range determined based on the spacing of the observation.
+Also in Figure \@ref(fig:Figure1-12), the `geom_rug` is also added, which puts a tick mark for each observation on the lower part of the x-axis. \index{rug} Rug plots can also use a graphical technique called ***jittering*** to add a little noise using the options `geom_rug(sides = "b", aes(y = 0), position = "jitter")`^[Jittering typically involves adding random variability to each observation that is uniformly distributed in a range determined based on the spacing of the observations.
 The idea is to jitter just enough to see all the points but not too much.
-This means that if you re-run the ``jitter`` function, the results will change if you do not set the random number seed using `set.seed` that is discussed more below.
-For more details, type ``help(jitter)`` in the console in RStudio.] to each observation so that multiple similar or tied observations do not plot as a single line. \index{jitter} There are options to control the color of individual components when we add them (the histogram is filled with grey (``fill = "grey"``), the boxplot is in "tomato"
+Because it is random noise being added, this also means that if you re-run the ``jitter`` function, the results will change if you do not set the random number seed using `set.seed` that is discussed more below.
+For more details, type ``help(geom_rug)`` in the console in RStudio.
+The code is unfortunately clumsy to add jittering to the rug, so a simpler option is to use `geom_rug(alpha = 0.3)` where the transparency is modified with the `alpha` option to help with identifying overplotting of lines in the rug.] to each observation so that multiple similar or tied observations do not plot as a single line. \index{jitter} There are options to control the color of individual components when we add them (the histogram is filled with grey (``fill = "grey"``), the boxplot is in "tomato"